marthehe/book-worm/readme.md

 I've used Bootstrap for styling as it's a nice framework that allowed me to create easily and quickly simple responsive design for this app.
 I utilized Bootstrap along with Sass.
 In real world application I would use Sass for easier management of repetitions with mixins.
 For naming CSS classes I used BEM methodology so CSS will be more understandable and clear.

+To display more information about the book I implement react-modal to create a modal that would contain those extra information.
+I used react-modal instead react-router because it was easy and quick to implement.
+With not too much of quantity of content it looks neat and it's easy to navigate back.

 Testing subject is quite new to me.
 I went along with the udemy course React Testing with Jest and Enzyme.
 First I tested if my components are rendering.
 Then I checked initial statates and if they are updating.
 To check functions in copmonentDidMount I used spyOn.
 In production I would use mock mechanism.